Disc Herniation & Ruptured Disc Causes, Symptoms & Treatments

 The signs and symptoms of a moderately herniated disc in the neck can cause all the symptoms listed in the mild stage plus neurological issues.
 Neurological issues impair nerve function and may lead to weakness in the shoulders, arms, wrists, hands, and fingers.
 Severe or large disc herniations are the most dangerous.

 A severely herniated neck disc or sizeable cervical disc herniations is the leading cause of wrist and foot drops.
 Wrist drop results from damaged nerves that control wrist extension.
-Patients with wrist drops will be unable to lift the wrist; they may also have difficulty holding a pen, writing, or signing.
+Patients with wrist drops cannot lift the wrist; they may also have difficulty holding a pen, writing, or signing.
 If wrist drop is neglected, paralysis of part or entire arm can occur on one or both sides.
 Moreover, larger, more extensive, or severe disc herniations in the cervical spine (neck) can also lead to:

 - Paralysis of the legs